frankshearar/Home/[Spec]-NuGet-Package-Signing-Client-Policy.md

 #### Require mode -
 * In require mode NuGet client will only allow packages signed by a list of trusted sources or authors along with all the constraints of accept mode.
 * If a package is signed by an author or source that is not trusted, then the operation should fail with an error.

-#### Changing of modes -
-1. Starting in a future release, NuGet will operate in accept mode for all users.
-2. In a following release NuGet client will allow users to change their NuGet package signing client policy as proposed in this spec.